cforlando/PetAdoption-iOS/Readme.md

 ## Build Instructions
-First, please ensure you have checked out the `dev` branch.
-Master is reserved for merging down code.
+First, please ensure you fork the `dev` branch of this repository on <a href="https://github.com/cforlando/PetAdoption-iOS">Code for Orlando's Github project</a>.

 This project utilizes Cocoapods.
 Please ensure you have <a href="https://guides.cocoapods.org/using/getting-started.html">CocoaPods installed</a>.
 Once installed, navigate to the project directory and run `pod install`.
 This will install all libraries necessary.
 Please do not import libraries directly but use CocoaPods where applicable.
 Once libraries are installed you can work on the project by opening the `.xcworkspace` file.